ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 ### Draft

 When the proposal is created it's in the `Draft` state.
-The proposal is created with set of options (each of them is determined by a string label and an index in array where it's stored).
+The proposal is created with a set of options (each of them is determined by a string label and an index in the array where it's stored).
 The proposal stays in `Draft` state until it's signed-off.
 When in `Draft` state the creator of the proposal may add multiple signatories to the proposal with [`AddSignatory` instruction](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/mod.rs#L162).
 The proposal moves to `Voting` state only when all signatories are placed in.
 That way one may ensure that the proposal won't leave the `Draft` state